carolinaborim/documentation/source/includes/external_user_workflow/_workflow.md

 ## Reset your password

 <aside class="notice">
 New users are required to change their password.
-If you don't you will not be able to authenticate in any of our systems.
+If you don't, you will not be able to authenticate in any of our systems.
 </aside>